Results So Far ...

 Haplogroup I1 is a very ancient genetic group and is often referred to as "I1a-M253", named after the polymorphism that characterizes it.
 The origins of Haplogroup I1 in northwestern Europe are under debate.
 The group may have originated as long ago as 15,000 to 20,000 years ago (before the end of the last Ice Age) or as recently as 4000 to 6000 years ago.
 More recent research favours the 4 to 6 thousand year ago period.
 Haplogroup I1 is found throughout northwest Europe and is most common in Scandinavia.

-The other five gentlemen do not match any of the other family lines.
-One of them belongs to Haplogroup R1b1a2a1a1a, or R1b-U106 (named after the U106 polymorphism) with "terminal" polymorphism Z155+.
+The other seven gentlemen do not match this major family line.
+One of them belongs to Haplogroup R1b-U106 (named after the U106 polymorphism) with "terminal" polymorphism Z155+.
 This group is thought to have originated about 3500 years ago and is today most common in Frisia, the Benelux countries, England, Austria, and northern Italy.
 Like the I1* group, it also has an Anglo-Saxon association.
-Another belongs to Haplogroup R1b1a2a1a1b3c, or R1b-L2, which some researchers believe originated about 2400 years ago and is today found in Italy, Germany, Belgium, Britain, Ireland, and Norway.
+Another belongs to Haplogroup R1b-L2, which some researchers believe originated about 2400 years ago and is today found in Italy, Germany, Belgium, Britain, Ireland, and Norway.
 Ethnically it is referred to as Alpine Celtic.
-The third gentleman, with surname Foat belongs to Haplogroup R1b1a2a1a1b4, or R1b-L21, which is thought to have originated about 4000 years ago.
+Two gentlemen, with surname Foat belongs to Haplogroup R1b-L21, which is thought to have originated about 4000 years ago.
 It is most most frequently found in Ireland, Britain, northwest France, and southwest Norway, and is referred to as Brythonic, Gaelic and Gaulish Celtic.
-The fourth and fifth gentlemen also belong to haplogroup R1b-U106 but with "terminal" polymorphism of A96+, of ancient Germanic origin.
+Two more gentlemen also belong to haplogroup R1b-U106 but with "terminal" polymorphism of S10415+, of ancient Germanic origin.

 The appearance of several different Y-Haplogroups among Foad and Foat men is probably our first indication that the Single-Founder Hypothesis might be false for Foads.
 However, there are many reasons for genetic diversity and our sample size is still very small, so it is essential to test more men before coming to any firm conclusion on this question.